PG&E Bill Too High? Here's What Actually Works in 2026

 Narrower peak window (weekdays only) is easier to avoid for working households.
 Higher baseline allowance often benefits larger homes with pools, HVAC, or EVs.

 Default plan for new solar installations under NEM 3.0.
-Flat rate regardless of time of day.
-The right plan to pair with battery storage to maximize peak-rate arbitrage.
+Pairs with battery storage to maximize peak-rate savings by storing daytime solar for evening use.

-Log in at pge.com, go to "Rate Plan" in your account dashboard, and run the comparison tool using your last 12 months of usage data.
-This takes 10 minutes and costs nothing.
-It is genuinely one of the highest-ROI 10 minutes a PG&E customer can spend.
+Log in at pge.com, go to “Rate Plan” in your account dashboard, and run the comparison tool using your last 12 months of usage data.
+This takes 10 minutes and costs nothing — and it’s one of the highest-ROI actions a PG&E customer can take before investing in anything else.

-Don't Want to DIY It?
-Smart Bill Tune-Up
+Don’t Want to DIY It?
+Home Energy Savings Plan

-We pull your PG&E rate plan and usage data and find the savings for you — in about 20 minutes.
+We pull your PG&E rate plan and usage data and find the savings for you — in 72 hours.
 We check your rate plan, identify peak-shifting opportunities, and flag any programs you qualify for (CARE, FERA, Medical Baseline).
-Found savings or it's free.
+Found savings or it’s free.

 Step 2 — Check for Discount Programs You May Already Qualify For

 PG&E runs several income-qualified assistance programs that reduce bills by 18–38%.
-Most customers who qualify don't know they do.
-These apply on top of your rate plan — they're not either/or.
+Most customers who qualify don’t know they do.
+These stack on top of your rate plan — they’re not either/or.

 PG&E Bill Discount Programs — 2026